keithbsmiley-other/emilysite/_posts/2021-4-14-spine-mobility-and-the-autonomic-nervous-system.md

 [^21]:	Ibid.

 	This article is buck wild.
-I don’t mention in the article because this is already a tangent, but it has been proven that adding sensory input can relieve chrome phantom limb pain experienced by some amputees.
+I don’t mention it in this blog post because this is already a tangent, but it has been proven that adding sensory input can relieve chronic phantom limb pain experienced by some amputees.
 How?
 Using visual tricks with a mirror to fool the brain into the thinking the limb is still there.
 Once the brain is reassured the body is whole, the pain subsides.
 Mind.
 Blown.

 [^22]:	Rogan, Slavko, et al.  [https://www.archivesphysiotherapy.biomedcentral.com/articles/10.1186/s40945-019-0067-2](https://www.archivesphysiotherapy.biomedcentral.com/articles/10.1186/s40945-019-0067-2).